jangsus1/ML-Fall24-Team7/docs/FINAL.md

   |   KNN               |   0.22  |   0.29  |   0.31  |
   |   LSTM              |   **0.85**  |   **0.77**  |   **0.75**  |

   1. LSTM performs better than other ML models because of strong non-linearity which extracts complex patterns from the diverse mouse events.
+The capability of capturing the time sequence information better than other models allow it to perform better than other models on smaller windows.
-  2. Gradient Boosting performs almost the same when the feature size is large (window size is large), indicating that large window size lets lighter ML models to learn complex patterns.
+  2. Gradient Boosting performs almost the same when the feature size is large (window size is large), indicating that large window size allows lighter ML models to learn complex patterns.
+However, the performance slightly drops as the feature size (window length) decreases.
-  3. Random forest performs slightly worse than boosting, indicating that boosting algorithms (regression trees) are better at finding out non-linear patterns than combination of pure trees.
+  3. Random forest performs slightly worse than gradient boosting, indicating that boosting algorithms (regression trees) are better at discovering non-linear patterns than pure combination of decision trees.
   4. Knn performs so bad that it's almost same as random guess.
 Strong non-linearity is required to solve this classification task.

 - **Comparison between LSTM and Gradient Boosting:**